thomas051083/psd-psw/_pswlf-2020/faqs.md

 **Note**: If you are on the waitlist, you will be notified via email from Eventbrite when there is an available ticket for the Learning Session.

 #### **11. How do I cancel a registration?**
 There is an option to Cancel Order, under My Tickets in Eventbrite.
-If you are unable to do so, you can also email us at CSCOLLEGE_PSW@cscollege.gov.sg to cancel your registration.
+If you are unable to do so, you can also email us at <a href="mailto:CSCOLLEGE_PSW@cscollege.gov.sg">CSCOLLEGE_PSW@cscollege.gov.sg</a> to cancel your registration.

 For any further questions and information, please email to the respective contacts below: